Overview

 2. Configure the Environment Variables

-When you use Postman to test APIs, you can configure environment variables, so that you do not have to manually configure them for each request.
+When you use Postman to test APIs, you can configure environment variables instead of manually configuring them for each request.

 To configure the REST 2.0 sandbox environment variables: